cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 This paper specifies changes to the auth and bank modules to implement vested accounts for the Cosmos Hub.
-The requirements for this vested account is that it should be capable of being initialized during genesis with a starting balance X and a vesting blocknumber N. The owner of this account should be able to delegate to validators, but they cannot send their initial coins to other accounts.
-However; funds sent to this account, or fees and inflation rewards from delegation should be spendable.
-Thus, the bank module's MsgSend handler should error if a vested account is trying to send an amount `x > currentBalance - initialBalance` before block N.
+The requirements for this vested account is that it should be capable of being initialized during genesis with a starting balance X coins and a vesting blocknumber N. The owner of this account should be able to delegate to validators, but they cannot send their coins to other accounts.
+Thus, the bank module's MsgSend handler should error if a vested account is trying to send an amount before block N.

 ### Implementation

 ##### Changes to x/auth Module

-The first change is to the Account interface to specify both the Account type and any parameters it needs.
+The Account interface will specify both the Account type and any parameters it needs.

 ```go
 // Account is a standard account using a sequence number for replay protection